strychemi/vuepress-personal/docs/documentation/getting-started.md

 The default static assets will be in `.vuepress/dist` directory, which can be deployed to any static file server.

-You can configure where you want to static files to be built via the `dest` field in `.vuepress/config`.
+You can configure where you want to generate the static files via the `dest` field in `.vuepress/config`.
 Check out [VuePress Config Reference](https://vuepress.vuejs.org/config/) for more info.